dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 ![Admin Page](screenshots/admin.png)

 ### Default Layout
-This layout here uses a donut chart on the left that graphs a metric set.
+This layout uses a donut chart on the left that graphs a metric set.
 Underneath the donut, you will find the various metric values in numeric format.
 The units used will auto-scale between W/kW/mW or Wh/kWh/mWh as required.

 Then on the right are three column charts that graph the recent performance for the last 36 hours, last 30 days and last 12 months.
 This layout will be used when rendering the page on a larger screen in landscape mode.
 Best suited for HD/4K monitors and TVs.